jeffscyberjournal/CTFbin/DailyBugle.md

 yum -c /path/to/temp-dir/x --enableplugin=y
 ```
-I found this on a walkthrough this its clearly based on the above exploit:
+I also found this on a walkthrough by Krishna Shukla, this its clearly based on the above exploit:

+Two elements from this walkthrough I was unsure about:
+- Firstly the TF variable for folder done this way.
+TF is a reference for starters to a temporary unique and randomly named folder, something like /tmp/tmp.abCDe12345 this helps to avoid collisions, race conditions or broken PoCs and accidental overwrites.
+A side bonus is the directory is in the /tmp folder when the system reboots the contents of this directory is cleared on boot.
+- Secondly Because the YUM process is already running as root (due to sudo), and because os.execl('/bin/sh','/bin/sh') replaces YUM in‑place with /bin/sh, the shell now runs with YUM’s root privileges.
+Since jjameson is controlling the terminal that YUM was using, he remains attached to the new /bin/sh process and therefore gains an interactive root shell.

+Here is what these additions looked like when combined as in the walkthough by Krishna Shukla:
 ```
 TF=$(mktemp -d)
 cat >$TF/x<<EOF